automatisch/automatisch/packages/docs/pages/build-integrations/actions.md

 });
 ```

+In this action, we send a request to the cat API to mark the cat image as favorite.
+We used the `$.http.post` method to send the request.
+The request body contains the image ID as it's required by the API.

+`$.setActionItem` is used to set the result of the action, so we set the response data as the action item.
+This is used to display the result of the action in the Automatisch UI and can be used in the next steps of the workflow.

 ## Test the action

 Let's go to the flows page of Automatisch and create a new flow.
 Add the `Search cat images` as a trigger in the flow.
 Add the `Mark the cat image as favorite` action to the flow as a second step.
 Add one of the image IDs you got from the cat API as `Image ID` argument to the action.
 Click `Test & Continue` button.
 If you a see JSON response in the user interface, it means that both the trigger and the action we built are working properly.